jamesleocodes/TaskMaster/README.md

 ## Usage

-- **Add a Task**: Enter task description in the input field and click "Add Task"
+- **Add a Learning Task**: Enter your learning activity or goal in the input field and click "Add Task"
 - **Update a Task**: Click the "Update" link next to the task you want to modify
   - You can change both the task content and status
 - **Delete a Task**: Click the "Delete" link next to the task you want to remove